Rynchodon/ARMS/Player Readme.txt

 R <f>, <u> : match orientation (direction and roll). <f> as above. <u> which block direction will be Remote Control's Up Example - [ R Forward, Upward : B Antenna : G Platform ] - fly to Antenna on Platform, then face Remote Control to antenna forward, then roll so that Antenna's Upward will match Remote Control's upward.

+T <name> : fetch commands from the public text of a text panel named <name>, starting at the first [ and ending at the first following ]
+Example - [ T Command Panel ] - fetch commands from "Command Panel"
+T <name>, <sub> : as above, the search for [ and ] will begin after the first occurrence of <sub>.
+It is recommend to make <sub> unique, so that it will not be confused with anything else.
+Example - [ T Command Panel, {Line 4} ] - where "Command Panel" contains ... {Line 4} [ C 0,0,0 ] ... fly to {0,0,0}

 V <cruise> : when travelling faster than <cruise> reduce thrust (zero or very little thrust) Example - [ V 10 : C 0, 0, 0 : C 500, 500, 500 ] - fly back and forth between {0, 0, 0} and {500, 500, 500}, cruising when above 10m/s.
 The default for <cruise> is set in the settings file.
 V <cruise>, <slow> : when speed is below <cruise>, accelerate; when speed is between <cruise> and <slow>, cruise; when speed is above <slow>, decelerate.
 The default for <cruise> is set in the settings file, the default for <slow> is infinity (practically).